clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

     # Push arr to the GPU
     gpu_image = cle.push(arr)

-The data pushed will keep the same data type as the array.
-Hence, if you push a ``uint8`` array, the data will be stored as ``uint8`` on the GPU.
+The pushed data retains the array's data type.
+For example, pushing a ``uint8`` array stores it as ``uint8`` on the GPU, using 4 times less memory than a ``float32`` array.
-The array will then use 4 times less memory than if it was stored as ``float32``.
-This is a good practice to keep in mind when working with GPUs as their memory can be limited.
+Choosing appropriate data types is important for efficient memory usage on GPUs.

 .. note::

-    pyclesperanto does not support `64-bit` data types such as `int64` or `float64`, which are the default data types in Python.
-This is to ensure full compatibility with most GPU devices.
+    pyclesperanto does not support `64-bit` data types (`int64`, `float64`) to ensure compatibility with most GPU devices.
-    If `64-bit` data are provided, they will be cast down to `32-bit`, with possible precision lost.
+    If 64-bit data are provided, they are automatically cast to 32-bit, which may result in precision loss.

 Pull
 ~~~~